*Information is based on the latest IRS Health Coverage Exemptions draft and is subject-to-change.

 Today, many of us are aware if you aren’t covered by a qualified health insurance plan you could face a penalty when filing your tax return.

 But did you know you could also qualify for an exemption?
-Fortunately, there are a variety available for those who can’t afford the cost of insurance.
+Fortunately, there is a variety available for those who can’t afford the cost of insurance.

 Some exemptions require you to apply through the Marketplace – also known as an Exchange.
 Others can be claimed without submitting an application by filing IRS Form 8965 along with your income tax return.